sroemer/note-taking/README.md

 # note-taking

-A place to store and synchronize my nvim-neorg notes
+A place to store and synchronize my notes in markdown format